 Enabling 2FA as an Individual User

 If the system administrator has not enabled 2FA for all users, individual users still have the option to enable 2FA for their own account.
-To do this, login to LityxIQ and select My Account from the Tools menu in the upper right.
+To do this, login to LityxIQ and select My Account from the Tools menu in the left panel.

 The dialog for updating your user and account information will appear.
 Click the "2FA Preferences" tab: